kavindatk/docker_hue_fast_access/README.md

 <br/>

-### 1.2 Configure Hue to Connect with Hive and Presto
+### 1.2 Configure Hue to Connect with Hive, Presto and SparkSQL

 For set up configurations, 'hue.ini' file should be edited